SaswatDashWork/pinterest-content-automation/README.md

-# pinterest-content-automation
+# Pinterest Content Automation

-This is a personal automation app used to analyze Pinterest trends and generate content for my business account.
-The app uses Pinterest analytics and AI-generated text to assist with content creation and scheduling.
+This project is a personal automation tool that:
+- Uses Pinterest Analytics
+- Identifies trending topics
+- Generates relevant Pins using AI
+- Supports affiliate marketing workflows

+This app is for personal and internal use only.